-• The Subject Property also provides the car stacker parking lift facility at the basement one and two which allows to park multiple cars in a very limited space.

-• The large parking requirement is catered by car stacker parking lift facility having a parking slot contributing to 1,190 parking spaces.
+- The Subject Property also provides the car stacker parking lift facility at the basement one and two which allows to park multiple cars in a very limited space. - The large parking requirement is catered by multilevel basements parking slots contributing to 877 parking spaces.